 Know Your Rights

 The federal government's Do Not Call (DNC) Registry allows you to permanently restrict telemarketing calls by registering your phone number at donotcall.gov or by calling 1-888-382-1222.
-If you receive telemarketing calls after your number has been in the national registry for three months, you can file a complaint using the same web page and toll-free number.
+If you receive telemarketing calls after your number has been in the national registry for 31 days, you can file a complaint using the same web page and toll-free number.

-The Federal Trade Commission advises that it is not necessary to register cell phone numbers on the DNC Registry despite e-mail claims circulating on the Internet telling you to do so.
+The Federal Trade Commission advises that you can register cell phone numbers on the DNC Registry to notify telemarketers that you don't wish to receive unsolicited telemarketing calls.

 Placing your number on this national registry will stop most telemarketing calls, but not all of them.
 Calls that are still permitted include those from: